popreldrich0000/Molecular-Modelling/README.md

 # Molecular-Modelling
-These are the coding assignments and homeworks of the Molecular Modelling course.
+These are the coding assignments of the Molecular Modelling course.